How to be remembered for the right reasons #2: Get into their world

-by Howard H. Yu Published 22 June 2022 in Brain circuits • 2 min read
+by Howard H. Yu Published June 22, 2022 in Brain Circuits • 2 min read

 Let’s try a forecasting exercise.
 Sit down and envision your industry and your company’s position in it right now.
 Now picture what changes you foresee in your industry in the next five years.
 You may even want to type out an outline on your computer.
 How will you position your company to adapt to the changes?